sleimanyara/sleimanyara.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Political Economy
-  - Public Economics
+  - Behavioural Science
-  - Development
+  - Public Policy

 # Education to show in About widget
 education: